 But getting youth interested in the rich depth of Pancasila is not a simple matter.
 Ms. Tamami Jeon (Senior Researcher & Analyst, Global Peace Foundation) suggested that one way to introduce Pancasila to the young generation is to showcase the best practices of the local community groups to inspire others towards the same goal.
 Pancasila can be more interpreted for the present generation (millennial generation) through developing a common vision, shared values and a coordinated plan of action.

-Eddy Aqdhiwijaya (Manager of the Islamic Movement of Love) called youth the “silent majority” who lack an exemplary figure that embodies the principles of Pancasila.
+Eddy Aqdhiwijaya from The Compassionate Islam Movement called youth the “silent majority” who lack an exemplary figure that embodies the principles of Pancasila.
 He suggested promoting Pancasila content through social media, in the spaces that most millennials are involved in.
 With 132 million Internet users, he expressed that there was a lot of potential promoting Pancasila principles to the younger generation.

 Pancasila today is very different from the New Order era (Suharto Regime).
 Mr. Sudarto of the Setara Institute expressed the trauma experienced by those of the New Order generation who were indoctrinated with the principles of Pancasila without discussion and only in theory.
 He pointed to the fact that only the Abrahamic religions, among a few others, are recognized and given legal status and funding.
 He raised concerns about native Indonesian religions such as Sunda Wiwitan and discrimination against native religious groups, which has limited collaboration up until now.